 If you can afford it shop local, shop independent, you're keeping people in their own little job.
 You're not paying for someones new BMW or their 3rd home, you're directly helping one person, or a Small Enterprise.

-I've had to close my Etsy store as it's just not feasible to post stuff out anymore.
-I'm working on figuring out if smaller items can be sent through the normal post, but nothing is going out yet.
 I'm spending my time working on a BC19 (Before Covid19) animation project, walking Moss each day, gardening like a pensioner, and I've got a concrete busk I'm working on, which is gonna look killer in the garden.

 As for now, I'll keep drawing, I'll keep watching funny stuff as I work, I'll look at the beautiful stuff on Instagram, and hope that this alllll blows over.